objektwerks/laminar/README.md

 Laminar
 -------
->Laminar, Airstream and Waypoint feature tests using ScalaJs and Scala 3.
+>Laminar, Airstream and Waypoint feature tests using ScalaJs, uPickle and Scala 3.

 Install
 -------